 Imagine yourself jogging up the Matukituki Valley with a 3kg pack, cresting Bevan Col, donning light crampons on your running shoes across the Bonar Glacier, taking a late morning snack at Colin Todd, scrambling the Northwest ridge of Aspiring, and ripping it all the way back to the car in time for dinner in Wanaka.

-Welcome to the exciting world of Trailpinism: combining trail running gear, tactics and efficiency with mountain craft for a new way of tackling higher peaks.
+Welcome to the exciting world of Trail Alpinism, or 'Trailpinism': combining trail running gear, tactics and efficiency with alpinism for a different way of tackling higher peaks.

 Firstly, this article is not intended to diminish or look down upon the classical, traditional approach to mountaineering, which has so many advantages - a higher safety margin, the ability to spend many days and nights out enjoying the hills, and the ability to tackle higher, longer, more technical peaks.